codewithtopendra-source/codewithtopendra-source/README.md

 ## Hi there 👋
-- 🔭 I’m currently working as a Frontend Developer at NavaTech Media
+- 🔭 I’m currently working as a Frontend Developer Intern at NavaTech Media
 - - 🌱 I’m currently learning Nextjs

 <!--